 BOOK: It is thought The Girl in the Green Sweater, the memoir by a young girl hidden (the one on the cover) is the book that inspired the movie, but it is actually In the Sewers of Lvov.

-STORY: Polish Sewer Worker Socha originally began helping Jews for personal financial gain, but soon realized he was actually doing a good deed, and when push came to shove, he did the right thing.
-The movie has about 4 sexual scenes that can be fast forwarded, and the first third of the film has a good lot of profanity.
+STORY: Polish sewer worker Leopold Socha originally began helping Jews for personal financial gain, but soon realized he was actually doing a good deed.
+When push came to shove, he did the right thing.
+This is an example of one of the thousands of “ordinary” people who selflessly helped others during the war.
+The movie has a few sexual scenes that can be fast forwarded, and the first third of the film has a good lot of profanity.

 MOVIE: Conspiracy of Kindness (documentary)